Thank you for visiting our website.

-Note: Please understand that in undertaking an investigation of the history of your family you are likely to uncover things that will upset you or other family members.
+Note: Please understand that in undertaking an investigation into the history of your family, you may uncover information that will upset you or other family members.
 Historic articles in Trove may also provide shocking or gruesome details that would not appear in newspaper accounts today.

 Choice has reviewed various genealogy programs.
 While now some years old The Checkout program produced by the ABC outlines these considerations in an amusing but thought provoking way, so watch the clip and read about the various programs available before you make a final decision about your first genealogical moves.

 You do not need a membership to any paid research site to investigate your family unless you want one.
 Did you know that Ancestry can be accessed from your local library if you have a library card?

 Choice suggests some programs that can be used for free.
 They are My Brother's Keeper (for Windows) and Gramps (for Linux, Mac and Windows).
 Links to these two sites are provided so you can investigate further.

 Here are some things that new researchers should do before they spend any money.
 These suggestions cost nothing but are important first steps and they can be done immediately.

 Talk to older members of your family and record them if they are agreeable.

 Ask if someone in the family has already begun to investigate the family history.
 If there is someone, arrange to visit them.
 If not draw a simple family tree on paper and collect some known names, dates and locations.